Understanding Hidden Homeownership Costs Beyond Your Mortgage Payment

 Regular Maintenance Costs

-Most financial experts recommend budgeting 1-2% of your home's purchase price annually for maintenance and repairs.
-For a $300,000 home, this translates to $3,000 to $6,000 per year.
-This category includes:
+Most financial experts recommend budgeting 1–2% of your home’s purchase price annually for maintenance and repairs.
+For a $300,000 property, this equates to roughly $3,000 to $6,000 per year.

 Utility Expenses

-Energy-efficient upgrades like programmable thermostats, insulation improvements, and ENERGY STAR appliances can reduce utility costs by 10-30% annually.
+Energy-efficient improvements—such as upgraded insulation, smart thermostats, and ENERGY STAR appliances—can reduce utility expenses by 10–30% annually.

 Unexpected Repair Budgets